-1.3 Share Classes
+1.3.
+Share Classes

-The Fund may have different classes of Shares as set out in Section 5.
+The Fund may have different classes of Shares as set out in Section 4.
 Share classes may be designated in the Base Currency or in currencies other than the Base Currency (the "Share Class Currency").
-Furthermore, the Fund may also offer hedged share classes ("Hedged Share Classes") which will hedge the Share classes' exposure to the underlying portfolio currencies (the "Portfolio Currency" or "Portfolio Currency").
+Furthermore, the Fund may also offer hedged share classes ("Hedged Share Classes") which will hedge the Share classes' exposure to the underlying portfolio currencies (the "Portfolio Currency" or "Portfolio Currencies") to a currency designated at the Hedged Share Class level (the "Exposure Currency").
 Although the Exposure Currency and Share Class Currency of some Share classes of the Fund are the same, the Exposure Currency of any new Share class established in the future may differ from its Share Class Currency.
-The Share Class Currency for each Share class and Exposure Currency for each Hedged Share Class are disclosed in Section 5 below under the heading "Available Share Classes".
+The Share Class Currency for each Share class and Exposure Currency for each Hedged Share Class are disclosed in Section 4 below under the heading "Available Share Classes".